ZaneCZ/prettySelect/README.md

 #### Extended values
 From v0.8.5 it is possible to load extended values instead of just text. *(This simplifies returning values form server, you can simply return array of values now)*

+#### Disabled support
+From v0.8.5 it is possible to pass in disabled values.